 Science shows us that biodiversity loss and climate change are contributing to more frequent disease outbreaks.
 As forests and wetlands disappear, pathogens like Ebola, Zika and coronavirus jump more easily from animals to humans.
 Virginia recognizes the interconnected nature of our environment, climate change, and human health.
 This is why Governor Northam is committed to the protection of Virginia’s unique biodiversity and natural habitats.

 Virginia is a world class outdoor recreation destination, and the birds using the Atlantic Flyway that stop along our shores are a big reason why.
 Protecting wildlife resources is challenging under the best of circumstances and has become increasingly more difficult as federal partners weaken longstanding policies.
-Virginia is stepping up and working together through interagency efforts, under the leadership of both the Secretary of Transportation and the Secretary of Natural Resources to ensure that infrastructure projects are successfully built in harmony with wildlife conservation and the Commonwealth’s environmental protections.
+Virginia is stepping up and working together through interagency efforts, under the leadership of both the Secretary of Transportation and the Secretary of Natural and Historic Resources to ensure that infrastructure projects are successfully built in harmony with wildlife conservation and the Commonwealth’s environmental protections.

 Governor Ralph Northam announced a comprehensive approach to address the loss of habitat for colonial nesting birds on the South Island of the Hampton Roads Bridge-Tunnel (HRBT), and create a backstop against the federal government’s failure to protect migratory birds.
 For additional information about the Commonwealth’s plan to protect migratory birds, click here.

 In 2020, the Department of Game and Inland Fisheries (DGIF) was renamed the Department of Wildlife Resources (DWR).
 The new name reflects the wide range of wildlife conservation responsibilities and opportunities that our agency has, from hunting and fishing, to wildlife watching, public lands, boating, and outdoor recreation.